Kathy Kinney

-Kathy Kinney (born 1954) is an American actress and comedian.
+Kathy Kinney is an American actress and comedian.
 After appearing as Prudence Godard on the CBS sitcom Newhart (1989–1990), she achieved fame with her portrayal of Mimi Bobeck on ABC's The Drew Carey Show (1995–2004).
-Her film credits include Parting Glances (1987), Scrooged (1988), Three Fugitives (1989), Stanley & Iris, Arachnophobia (both 1990), This Boy's Life (1993), and Picking Up the Pieces (2000).
+Her film credits include Parting Glances (1987), Scrooged (1988), Three Fugitives (1989), Stanley & Iris, Arachnophobia (both 1990), This Boy's Life (1993) and Picking Up the Pieces (2000).

 Early life, family and education

 Kinney was born in Stevens Point, Wisconsin.
 Her father died when she was 15 years old.

 After high school, Kinney worked for the California Conservation Corps between 1972 and 1974.
 After completing a six-month Back Country season in Kings Canyon National Park, she left the program with thousands of dollars in scholarships.
 She attended the University of Wisconsin–Stevens Point in the 1970s but received her degree in 2016.
 In 1976, she moved to New York City, where she found work as a secretary at WCBS-TV.